abhayagiri/beginning-our-day/manuscripts/markdown/preface.md

 The Kataññutā group of Malaysia, Singapore, and Australia generously brought this book into full production.

+Any errors that remain in these reflections are my own responsibility.

 May these teachings bring insight into the nature of Dhamma and provide a pathway toward the development of true peace and contentment.